nidrissi/web/content/post/peccot-covid/index.en.md

 ---
 title: Peccot lecture & COVID-19
 date: 2020-05-25
+lastmod: 2020-06-20
 draft: false
 tags: [math, peccot]
 ---

+**Update**: The videos are now available on Youtube!
+Please [go there for the third lecture](https://www.youtube.com/watch?v=7DO4hQrKCbg) and [there for the fourth lecture](https://www.youtube.com/watch?v=7jnHi6ICdwE).

 As some of you may know I was one of the people chosen this year to give a [Peccot lecture](https://idrissi.eu/en/class/peccot/) at the Collège de France (see [my first post about it]({{< ref "post/peccot" >}})).
 And as you all know for sure, normal life came to a halt a couple of months ago when the number of COVID-19 cases exploded in France (and the world) and the French government ordered a lockdown.